aartivnkt/SACNAS_fun/README.md

     happens in a separate function.
-    The goal of this exercise is to test important programming abilities (argument parsing, docstrings, following PEP8 standards, strong-typing the input args and so on). parse_1000G.py file is a pythonic version of this exercise.
+    The goal of this exercise is to test important programming abilities (argument parsing, docstrings, following PEP8 standards, strong-typing the input args and so on).

     ** For teams that complete this exercise quickly, test the following additional exercises **: